slamora/brackets-wiki/Localization-Tests.md

 These steps are designed to walk you through almost every piece of the Brackets UI.
-This especially valuable when working on localization since it lets you see every string in the context it's used in.
+This is especially valuable when working on localization since it lets you see every string in the context it's used in.

 ### Tip on Mac/Unix (Optional)
 Using Symbolic links, you can test your localization directly in the APP.
 (Sprint version 26.)